 Leané Mulder joined DotActiv in 2019 as a space planner, working on various ad-hoc accounts.
 Since then, she has been promoted to account manager.
 Today, she oversees work on our Motus account.
 She has a BSc in Consumer Science from North-West University.

 Louis Schoeman joined DotActiv in early 2019 as a space planner.
 He has since worked on various pharmaceutical accounts, including United Pharmaceutical Distributors and Adcock Ingram.
+Today he works as an account manager on our Dis-Chem account.

 Why should suppliers be creating planograms?